 Once the dough has been flavored it is time to shape them.
 You can shape them into balls, hearts, eggs, or anything your little heart desires.
-At this point I usually set them on a wax paper lined cookie sheet and place them in the freezer for 20-30 minutes.
+For some of the stickier doughs, it is also helpful to have a little bit water to wet your hands with as you shape the eggs.
+At this point, I usually set them on a wax paper lined cookie sheet and place them in the freezer for 20-30 minutes.

 Carefully dip the chilled balls into the melted chocolate and place on the wax paper lined sheet.
 Chill in the refrigerator at least an hour.

-Decorate them with icing, sprinkles or crushed candies (this is easier to do when the chocolate is soft), and/or drizzled chocolate as desired.
+Decorate them with icing, sprinkles, drizzled chocolate, or crushed candies (this is easier to do when the chocolate is soft), and/or drizzled chocolate as desired.
 Trim the excess chocolate from the edges, if desired.

 Makes 50 – 100 candies depending on size.